 Trauma is often the cause of heavy bleeding.
 This can include blunt, crush, or penetrating trauma.
 Examples include fractures, puncture wounds, and deep cuts or tears.

 If you are experiencing heavy bleeding in Sacramento, CA or a surrounding area, it is important to get treatment right away from a professional.
 Find advanced emergency services at your nearest Dignity Health location for help.
-Call 911 for transportation to the hospital, or use our online waiting tool, InQuicker™, to select your estimated arrival time at one of our Sacramento-area ERs.
+Call 911 for transportation to one of our Sacramento-area ERs.

 Signs and symptoms of heavy bleeding depend on whether it is internal or external.
 While external heavy bleeding is obvious, internal bleeding is not always apparent.
 Signs and symptoms of internal bleeding may include:

 - Bleeding from a body opening, such as the mouth, ear, or anus